ukymiak/ukymiak/README.md

 - 👋 Hi, I’m @ukymiak
 - 👀 I’m interested in python and OpenApi
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and neo4j
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...